 • Choosing sentences with the highest levels to create the outline (either extractive or abstractive)

-Language models are AI models which depend on NLP that assist in determining how to produce human-like text and discourse as an outcome.
-Language models are utilized for machine interpretation, grammatical form (PoS) labeling, optical character recognition (OCR), penmanship acknowledgment, etc.
+Language models are AI models which depend on NLP to assist in determining how to produce human-like text and discourse.
+Language models are used for machine interpretation, grammatical form (PoS) labeling, optical character recognition (OCR), penmanship acknowledgment, etc.